Chapter 8: Links in the Chain

 “Minor enchantments,” Detective Hector said dubiously.

 “Yeah, mostly spiteful little shit like giving you a raging case of hemorrhoids or diarrhea.
 If the charges against her are serious enough, she might do something to cloud your judgement right before you interrogate her.
-None of it is permanent, but the effects last long enough to cause a great deal of grief.”
+None of it is permanent, but the effects last long enough to throw a wrench into the works.”

-“I didn’t see a rap sheet on her in the computer.
+“I can’t find a rap sheet on her in the computer.
 How do I pull up prior charges against her in the database?”